haplotype/kindred/README.md

 ## Current version

 Verion 0.81 was released on 13 March 2023.
 Exectuables for Linux and Mac can be found here: http://www.haplotype.org/software.html.
 You may also choose to compile from the source code in src/.
-Preprint can be found here: https://www.biorxiv.org/content/10.1101/2023.09.02.556031v1
+The manuscript is here: https://doi.org/10.1093/bioinformatics/btae082.

 ## Input and options
 Kindred takes vcf file or stream as input with mandatory -i option.
 The vcf file must contain "INFO/AF" tag and biallelic genotypes.
 If the AF tag is not readily available, it can be populated by bcftools on the fly.